twbraam/sphinx-markdown-builder/tests/expected/glossaries.md

 <a id="term-Glossary2-Term2"></a>

 ### Glossary2-Term2
 Some random text for term 2 in glossary 2.
-Some ref for [Glossary1-Term3](#term-Glossary1-Term3).
+Some reference for [Glossary1-Term3](#term-Glossary1-Term3).

 ## Section for third glossary